PlayFab/MpsPowershell/MpsPowershell/docs/New-PfBuild.md

     - `MaxServers <Single>`: The maximum number of multiplayer servers for the region.
     - `Region <String>`: The build region.
     - `StandbyServers <Single>`: The number of standby multiplayer servers for the region.
+    - `[DynamicStandbySettings <IDynamicStandbySettings>]`: Optional settings to control dynamic adjustment of standby target.
+If not specified, dynamic standby is disabled
+      - `IsEnabled <Boolean>`: When true, dynamic standby will be enabled
-    - `[DynamicStandbySettingDynamicFloorMultiplierThresholds <IDynamicStandbyThreshold[]>]`: List of auto standing by trigger values and corresponding standing by multiplier.
+      - `[DynamicFloorMultiplierThresholds <IDynamicStandbyThreshold[]>]`: List of auto standing by trigger values and corresponding standing by multiplier.
 Defaults to 1.5X at 50%, 3X at 25%, and 4X at 5%
         - `Multiplier <Single>`: When the trigger threshold is reached, multiply by this value
         - `TriggerThresholdPercentage <Single>`: The multiplier will be applied when the actual standby divided by target standby floor is less than this value
-    - `[DynamicStandbySettingIsEnabled <Boolean?>]`: When true, dynamic standby will be enabled
-    - `[DynamicStandbySettingRampDownSeconds <Single?>]`: The time it takes to reduce target standing by to configured floor value after an increase.
+      - `[RampDownSeconds <Single?>]`: The time it takes to reduce target standing by to configured floor value after an increase.
 Defaults to 30 minutes
+    - `[ScheduledStandbySettings <IScheduledStandbySettings>]`: Optional settings to set the standby target to specified values during the supplied schedules
-    - `[ScheduledStandbySettingIsEnabled <Boolean?>]`: When true, scheduled standby will be enabled
+      - `IsEnabled <Boolean>`: When true, scheduled standby will be enabled
-    - `[ScheduledStandbySettingScheduleList <ISchedule[]>]`: A list of non-overlapping schedules
+      - `[ScheduleList <ISchedule[]>]`: A list of non-overlapping schedules
         - `EndTime <String>`: The date and time in UTC at which the schedule ends.
 If IsRecurringWeekly is true, this schedule will keep renewing for future weeks until disabled or removed.
         - `IsDisabled <Boolean>`: Disables the schedule.
         - `IsRecurringWeekly <Boolean>`: If true, the StartTime and EndTime will get renewed every week.
         - `StartTime <String>`: The date and time in UTC at which the schedule starts.
         - `TargetStandby <Single>`: The standby target to maintain for the duration of the schedule.
         - `[Description <String>]`: A short description about this schedule.
 For example, "Game launch on July 15th".
   - `StartMultiplayerServerCommand <String>`: The command to run when the multiplayer server is started, including any arguments.
   - `[AreAssetsReadonly <Boolean?>]`: When true, assets will not be copied for each server inside the VM.
 All serverswill run from the same set of assets, or will have the same assets mounted in the container.
   - `[ContainerFlavor <String>]`: The flavor of container to create a build from.